benjaminxscott/ghostwriter/README.md

 Find out if people are copy/pasting their auto-biographies

 ## Installation
-- This project has no external dependencies
+- This project has no external dependencies and can be executed directly

 ## Usage
 - Include the names of files that you wish to compare (best results on ASCII/Unicode text files)